Goodness (Year 6) Class & Home Learning

 Welcome to Goodness Class.
-My name is Mrs Minhas and I am the Year 6 teacher; our teaching assistants are Mrs Dudley, Mrs Waterman and Ms Wilmot.
+My name is Mr McBride and I am joined in the class team by Miss Wilmot.

 All pupils are expected to read regularly at home with an adult in order to develop their comprehension/inferential skills as well as the speed, fluency and accuracy of what they read.
 In school, we focus a great deal on analysing the content of what is being read; asking a variety of questions about the content in order to ensure that they gain a deeper understanding.
-Asking these questions at home will improve their reading skills so it is imperative that you read with your child every day for at least 20 minutes.
+Asking these questions at home will improve their reading skills.
+So, it is really important that you read with your child every day for at least 15 minutes.

-We would ask parents/guardians to initial and date any comments that they make in their reading records on a daily basis, as well as indicating when their child has finished the book; these records will be checked regularly.
+We would ask parents/carers to initial and date any comments that they make in their reading records on a daily basis, as well as indicating when their child has finished the book.
+These records will be checked regularly.